 The risk of doing nothing is long-term brain deficit.
 Grades go down with multiple concussions.
 The likelihood of going to college goes down with multiple concussions.
 SAT scores go down with multiple concussions, but there is help available (3).

-A good concussion doctor can determine if your child has signs of mild concussion, and help certain aspects to resolve.
+A functional neurology doctor can determine if your child has signs of mild concussion, and help certain aspects to resolve.
 Don’t rely on cognitive testing alone.
-There are subtle signs that we observe in our concussion evaluation showing the subtle nuances of concussion and brain malfunction.
+There are subtle signs that we observe in our mild concussion evaluation showing the subtle nuances of mild concussion and brain malfunction.
+When our evaluation shows the signs of mild concussion we can proceed with the correct mild concussion treatment.

-Don’t let them tell you to just wait and do nothing.
-You child can be better!
+Don’t let them tell you to just wait and do nothing

 We can help.
 Today.